 Our accommodation for the trip was a self-catering cottage in Tarbert, the main village in Harris.
-Owned by the wonderful Hotel Hebrides it was the perfect base for our island adventure.
+It was the perfect base for our island adventure.

-Mr G is a complete stranger to a toilet brush and frying pan but absolutely relishes his role of washer wummin’ and emptier of bins in our household.
-He was therefore delighted to find our cottage had not only laundry facilities, but also a wee drying green.
+Mr G is a stranger to a frying pan, but he absolutely relishes his roles as ‘washer wummin’ in our house.
+He was therefore delighted to find our wee cottage had laundry facilities and a drying green.
 Who knew there was so much conversation to be had in the discussion of clothes poles, pegs and a good drying wind!

-During our stay we took our evening meals in the bar at the Hotel Hebrides.
-The food was consistently good but best of all were their gorgeous Harris Tweed dining chairs.
-I coveted them for our entire stay.
+During our stay we ate our evening meals in the bar at the Hotel Hebrides which was conveniently located just outside our cottage.
+The food was great, but best of all were their gorgeous Harris Tweed dining chairs.
+I coveted them like Gollum covets a certain gold ring.

 The aim of our trip was to explore Harris & Lewis and tick off a couple of places from our bucket list.
 Luskentyre Beach on Harris and the Calanais stones on Lewis.

 Here are some of the highlights from our stay, including our bucket listers:

 Beaches – Isle of Harris and Isle of Lewis

 Luskentyre Beach had long been on my bucket list and was one of the main attractions that drew me to the Outer Hebrides.
 It was everything I dreamed of and more – heaven on Earth.
 A little corner of paradise in Scotland.
 It took my breath away.

 Before breakfast each morning we headed there with the Wee White Dug.
 It was blissful – the entire beach was ours.
 The colours have to be seen to be believed.
 I’ll remember those wonderful morning walks for the rest of my days.